setrar/labs/part1/ch3/README.md

 :steam_locomotive: Running the app using `java` binary

-:bulb: observe the `-classpath` argument
+:bulb: observe the `-classpath` argument which may is extra long

 ```
 java \